Implement modular construction strategies in your services

 3 – Disruptive Opportunities: requires significant investment and changes to internal processes (ex: retrofitting building)

 Significant time savings gained (utilize better machines and construction practices at the factory) and the possibility to perform 80% of construction away from the assembly site.
+Improved quality reduces failure rate of assets, through predictability and reduced asset maintenance costs.
 This allows greater control over the quality, both in materials and construction methods.

 Decrease material wasted as packaging and scrap materials are more easily recycled.
 Lower carbon footprint as fewer workers on the actual site leads to reduced traffic and carbon emissions from vehicles and equipment and higher energy savings due to prolonged product lifetime from reuse.